Learning technologies Workplace training Elearning

 A proprietary LMS is usually a “full-package” service, with technical support teams and managed upgrades paid for by subscription and licensing fees.
 GoSkills is an example of a proprietary, cloud-based, SaaS LMS.

 There is no one-size-fits-all learning method in LMSs.
-To choose the best eLearning format for your organization, ask yourself when, where, and how often learners are likely to need the training.
-Ask yourself whether the training will stand alone or be part of a larger course of study.
+To choose the best learning solution for your organization, ask yourself when, where, and how often learners are likely to need the training.
+Also ask yourself whether the training will stand alone or be part of a larger course of study.

 Take into account the technical know-how of your training team and determine if they have the skill-set required to create custom courses or if off-the-shelf training would be more convenient.
 Consider the costs of different formats – for example, instructor-led courses tend to be the most expensive option.